Buyer’s Guide: Jigsaws

 - Top-of-the-line models include features like job-specific swappable baseplates and brushless motors.
 They’re built with lighter and stronger materials designed with accuracy and durability in mind.

-Most shoppers will land somewhere in the middle of the price range.
 If you want truly dialed-in performance for a variety of projects, the higher the price tag, the more satisfaction you’re likely to get.
 If this is a project-specific purchase, a budget-friendly version should be more than capable.

 Our Top Picks